addtheletters/space/README.md

 A space game / engine / thing.
 Will likely include gravity, collisions, and other stuff.

-Added: Hopefully correct collisions?
-Need to extend to make it work with ships and direction facings.
-Prolly gonna need some complicated trig -_-
+Added: Cool ship-like acceleration behavior testing in EntityTest, controls are written as comments near the top

 -getOGLPos in TestGraphics.java might work, confirm plox

 TODO:
 -Make updates for components utilize delta
--Make getOGLPos work to get the right 3d space position for the mouse
+-Make getOGLPos work to get the right 3d space position for the mouse -Make collisions work with ships and direction facings.
+Prolly gonna need some complicated trig -_-

 Current EntityTest functionality:
 -Draws a starfeild